danganhvu1998/thesis_page_rank/thesis-paper/thesis.md

 In recent years, it is not hard to notice that with the development of big data, we have actively accumulated a tremedous amount of data.
 In 2020, this number is about 64 zettabytes, and 2021 estimate to be 79 zettabytes[1].
 As a result, number of data set, the size of the data set, and also the need to extract important insides from the data have been increased significantly.
 And among these, many are graph related: friends connections, website links, etc. As the size of the data set increased dramatically, it is now almost imporsible for any single machine to handle a big data set with a reasonable amount of times, and most of the time is not even for processing, but to load the data in and out of the ram.

-To deal with this problem with low cost, a commonly used method is that using multiple machines with different spec, each will load / process only part of the data set and in constance communication.
-Depend on the computing power, each computer will be assigned bigger or smaller task(Heterogeneous Clusters).
-However, this approce faces 2 big problems: The first one is Network-overheated: too many data has to be sent via the network will low speed and high latency.
-And the second one is Load balancing: a bad load balancing between machines in a cluster will lead to some machines have to wait for others to finish.
-Both these problems have significant negative impact on running time as a whole.

-In this paper, we propose 2 methods to solve these above problems: The first one is to deal with sending large amount off data via a network with limited speed and high latency.
-And the second one is a method for load balancing between machines with very little communication data need to be sent.
-Both methods forcus on reducing impact of sending data via the network, and thus improve the running times.
-By apply these 2 methods to page rank running on a cluster of 2-3 machines with completely different spec, we confirmed that they can help to speedup [TODO: add number] compare with [TODO: do more experiment]
+A common approach for over size data set is to use multiple machines to form a cluster to work on the same problem and data set.
+In side the cluster, depend on the compute power of the machine, each will receive a small part of the problems.
+But this approche have a problem: network overheated.
+As each machine only contains part of the data set, they have to constantly asking for data from other machines, and thus lead to the problem.
+Actually, when come to proccsing graph on a cluster of machines, most of the framework spend more time on communicating than on actual computing.

+So to resolve this problem, in this paper, we propose 2 simple methods aim to reduce the volumn of commnication data between machines, and thus lead to better performance of the application.

 [1]: https://www.statista.com/statistics/871513/worldwide-data-created/

 ## 2. Introduction

+Recently, as it is become much easier and cheaper to gather a large amount of data with a high precision, the need to extract insight from them also getting bigger.
+Graph data is also not an exeption.
+In graph analysis, the data can be present as a graph with nodes present the object, and edges present the connection, or relationship between objects.
+Some example for this type of data is Facebook Friends where each account is a node, and each of the friend connection is and edge.
+As Facebook has almost 3 billions active user, with each has in average 340 friends, this data set can has 3 billions nodes with more than 1000 billions edges.
+By applying various algorithm to the data set, we can extract many valuable insight that is not obvious at first.

-Getting insides from a big graph related data set can be challenging.
+However, applying these algorithms to a big graph data set with high effecency can be challenging.
 An typical large graph data set will have 4 following characteristics[2]:
-  1. The side of the data set is very big, bigger than the ram capacity of a single machine, make it impractical to process the data using only one machine
+  1. The size of the data set is very big, bigger than the ram capacity of a single machine, make it impractical to process the data using only one machine
   2. Ram accesses are also very ramdom and umpredictable, make it imposible to know which part of the data set should be loaded in advance.
 This make pre-loading a segmant of the data set only be impossible.
-  3. The ratio between work load computation and communication is extremly small, leading to it is more practical to improve communication strategy rather than impove the computation process.
+  3. The ratio between work load computation and communication is small, leading to most of the time is for communicating between machines in stead of processing the data.
   4. There is very large degree of inherent parallelism.
 With the right setup, thousand of independence machines can easily process the same data set without any conflict.

-As the result of these above characteristics, one common approche is to use a cluster of machine to work together on the same data set.
-Many famous frameworks are using this approach such as GraphLab, or GraphX, but the performance is disapoting ([From: PGX.D, but will need actual data from experiment](../paper/PGX.D.pdf)).
-Another framework is PGX.D included with many technique to reduce data sent via network, claims that they can out perform a single machine with enough RAM with a cluster from 2-16 computers.
-But this result was built on top of a very expensive network systems with high bradwith (56Gb/s) and ultra low latancy(1us), which is not something everyone can affort, make the penalty of sending data via network significanly lower than normal setup.

-In this paper, we present 2 simple methods that can significantly reduce the network traffict being sent during the process, and by applying them to page rank algorithm on a cluster of 2-3 machines, we can experiment how effective they are.

-In section one, we will explain how do we implement the application in detail.
-[TODO: add more section]

-Our contribution can be summarized as follow:

-1. A simple application to run pagerank that can be change to execuate other algorithm as well.
-[TODO: explain a bit more]
-2. Low data-overheated commnunication method [TODO: explain a bit more]
-3. Low data-overheated auto balancing method [TODO: explain a bit more]
+It is worth to point out that the second and the third characteristics are very different from classic computing application that normally dominated by commputing and much easier to predict ram access.
+And this make processsing graph with high effecient in a large scale very difficult.
+Over the year, multiple frameworks has been created to resolve this problem like GraphX, GraphLab or PGX.D.
+The idea of all the frameworks are to provide a systematic way to apply various algirithm to a data set, and to increasse the running effecincy by applying various method to reduce communication volumn.
+Although they have done a greate work, in this paper, we introduce 2 methods to make the communication between machines become even lower.
+In section 4, we will explain in deep how our system was degined to apply page rank to big data sets, and how do we apply these 2 methods to the system.
+Next, in section 5, we will evaluate the performance of our system with, and without 2 method, and compare the result with graphX in the same cluster setting.

+In this paper, our main contribution is:

+  1. A method base on PGX.D's ghost node that can reduce the comminication volumn by merging them in to much bigger requests.
+  2. A method for load balancing with minimal communication needed.

+[TODO: Number instead of `SIGNIFICANTLY`]

+## 3. The Problem

+Processing a graph data set on a heterogeneous cluster [TODO: Heterogeneous cluster] will have 2 following problems:
+1. How to limit the communication data between computer

 [2]: [From: PGX.D](../paper/PGX.D.pdf)